Skip to content

 The mission of NCW Libraries is to connect the people of North Central Washington to vital resources and opportunities that foster individual growth and strengthen communities.
 Guided by our strategic plan, we are working to strengthen our core services, build community partnerships, and enhance our user experience.

-For the last sixty years, NCW Libraries has served communities throughout Chelan, Douglas, Grant, Okanogan, and Ferry Counties through the operation of 30 community libraries, 2 mobile bookmobiles, and a robust mail order library system.
-Our city partners, as well as Friends of the Library groups in unincorporated communities, have faithfully provided and managed the physical spaces that allow us to provide a diverse collection of materials, and dynamic public programs, to a broad audience.
+For the last sixty years, NCW Libraries has served communities throughout Chelan, Douglas, Grant, Okanogan, and Ferry Counties through the operation of 30 community libraries, bookmobile service, and a robust mail order library system.
+Our city partners, as well as Friends of the Library groups in unincorporated communities, have faithfully provided and maintained the physical spaces that allow us to provide a diverse collection of materials, and dynamic public programs, to a broad audience.
 While we work hard to get the most out of the buildings our partners provide, many of these facilities were never designed to meet the needs of a growing public with 21st century needs like job skills training, community events, public meeting rooms, modern technology, or ADA accessibility.

 Recognizing the need, the NCW Libraries Board of Trustees acted in 2021 to allocate $10.3 million dollars for interior improvements to the physical spaces that the library system operates.
 These funds and the guidelines surrounding them are intended to help NCW Libraries reach four important goals: